Mobile SEO: A Beginner's Guide

 Content readability

-A mobile user opens your website and they don’t need to zoom in, scroll or squint.
+A mobile user opens your website and they don’t need to zoom in, scroll, or squint.
 Instead, they can immediately start reading.

-That’s what a mobile-optimized website content should look like.
+That’s what mobile-optimized website content should look like.
 To get there, you need to take care of a few aspects:

 • Font size.
 At least 16px is advised for responsive websites.